 The world of teaching English abroad can be a confusing place when you’re starting out as a newbie.
 Before you start looking for work, you’ll need to book an accredited TEFL course and get yourself qualified – but which level of TEFL course do you need?
 Basically, it all depends on what you want to do with your TEFL qualification.
 Hold tight for this quick and easy explanation of each level – promise we won’t bore you!

 NB: The UK qualifications framework is measured in levels, from Entry Level to Level 8 (8 being the highest).

 Unfortunately, the majority of TEFL qualifications on the UK market don’t qualify to be on the UK framework – meaning that they aren’t regulated by the English Government department, Ofqual, and a certificate through those companies may not hold much weight when you start applying for work.
 So, although it may be tempting to book the cheapest or most attractive course you can find, you might find that your qualification is useless.
 So, don’t get stung!

 TEFL: Level 3

 Here at i-to-i, we have a range of Level 3 TEFL Courses from 120-320 hours.
-This is equivalent to an A Level qualification and in practice, it means that your certificate will be recognised by employers all over the world – hurray!
-It also means that Ofqual have meticulously checked our courses to make sure they do what they say on the tin and give you great preparation for teaching English abroad.
+This is equivalent to an A-Level qualification and in practice, it means that your certificate will be recognised by employers all over the world – hurray!
+It also means that Ofqual has meticulously checked our courses to make sure they do what they say on the tin and give you great preparation for teaching English abroad.